MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/best-practices-for-dimensional-model-using-dataflows.md

 ---
-title: Best practices for creating a data warehouse using dataflows
+title: Best practices for creating a dimensional model using dataflows
-description: Best practices for creating a data warehouse using dataflows
+description: Best practices for creating a dimensional model using dataflows
 author: radacad

 ms.service: powerquery